 2) Download the Entry Form & Submission Guidelines and the Judging Guidelines

-Send a Dropbox link (or similar) to firstname.lastname@example.org using the subject line “Women in Adventure Film Competition”, accompanied by the entry form.
+Send a Dropbox link (or similar) to firstname.lastname@example.org using the subject line “Women in Adventure Film Competition”, accompanied by the entry form and promotional images.

 Want to host your own Women in Adventure film night?